Witney: History

-Notable buildings

 The Church of England parish church of St Mary the Virgin was originally Norman.
 The north porch and north aisle were added in this style late in the 12th century, and survived a major rebuilding in about 1243.
 In this rebuilding the present chancel, transepts, tower and spire were added and the nave was remodelled, all in the Early English style.
 In the 14th century a number of side chapels and some of the present windows were added in the Decorated style.
 In the 15th century the south transept was extended and the present west window of the nave were added in the Perpendicular style.
 The tower has a peal of eight bells.
 The tower of the church is 69 feet (21 metres) high, topped by a tall and slender spire, which brings the total height of the church to 154 feet (47 metres).

 Holy Trinity Church, Wood Green, was built in 1849 in a Gothic Revival rendition of Early English Gothic.
 St Mary the Virgin and Holy Trinity are now members of a single team parish.

 The Friends Meeting House in Wood Green was built in the 18th century.
-Since 1997 Quakers in Witney have met at the corn exchange.
+Since 1997 Quakers in Witney have met at the Corn Exchange.
 The Methodist church in the High Street was built in 1850.
 It is now one of five Methodist churches and chapels in Witney.
 The Roman Catholic parish of Our Lady and Saint Hugh was founded in 1913.
 It originally used a chapel in West End built in 1881 but now has its own modern building.
 The old chapel in West End is now Elim Christian Fellowship.
 Witney High Street still has several older buildings, which are protected by the Witney and Cogges conservation area.